rohankrsh/rohankrsh/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at ig @rohankrish
 - 😄 Pronouns: he and him
-- ⚡ Fun fact: earth is round or is it....
+- ⚡ Fun fact: its all a simulation... believe in that' glitch 👾

 <!---
 rohankrsh/rohankrsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.